Total solar eclipse will darken the sun Dec. 14: How to watch from anywhere

-The only total solar eclipse of 2020 is coming up on Dec.
-14. This remarkable celestial event will happen when the moon blocks the sun, blotting out the fiery disk and creating a temporary darkness along its path of totality.
+The only total solar eclipse of 2020 is coming up soon, on Monday, Dec.
+14. The remarkable celestial event will happen when the moon blocks the sun, blotting out the fiery disk and creating a temporary darkness along its path of totality.

 The eclipse will track across the southern end of South America, with people in certain regions of Chile and Argentina able to witness the full eclipse in person if the weather's clear.
 Well-placed boats or ships in parts of the Pacific and Atlantic oceans may also have a shot at seeing the total eclipse.